-- Ensuring an appropriately trained Designated Teacher is appointed, who will be responsible for all Looked After children. - All Looked After Children will have a Personal Education Plan (PEP) drawn up between the school, the child, and the child's social worker, which will identify the child's individual needs and the support they require - Having high expectations for the child and ensuring equal access to a balanced and broadlybased education. - Recording, monitoring, and improving the academic achievement of the child in addition to their health and wellbeing. - Achieving stability and continuity - Prioritising reduction in exclusions and promoting attendance. - Promoting inclusion through challenging and changing attitudes. - Recording, monitoring, and improving the academic achievement of the child in addition to their health and wellbeing. - Promoting good communication between all those involved in the child's life and listening to the child.

-Maintaining and respecting the child's confidentiality wherever possible.

-• Ensuring staff awareness of, and sensitivity to, the difficulties and educational disadvantages of Looked After Children.
+- Ensuring an appropriately trained Designated Teacher is appointed, who will be responsible for all Looked After Children. - All Looked After Children will have a Personal Education Plan (PEP) drawn up between the school, the child, and the child's social worker, which will identify the child's individual needs and the support they require - Having high expectations for the child and ensuring equal access to a balanced and broadly-based education. - Recording, monitoring, and improving the academic achievement of the child in addition to their health and wellbeing. - Achieving stability and continuity. - Prioritising reduction in exclusions and promoting attendance. - Promoting inclusion through challenging and changing attitudes. - Promoting good communication between all those involved in the child's life and listening to the child. - Maintaining and respecting the child's confidentiality wherever possible. - Ensuring staff awareness of, and sensitivity to, the difficulties and educational disadvantages of Looked After Children.